-This strand connects training providers in five Commonwealth countries – the UK, Ghana, South Africa, India and Malaysia – in partnership clusters to develop innovative, inclusive and employer-led education approaches that equip students to take their place in the future job market.
+This strand connected training providers in five Commonwealth countries – the UK, Ghana, South Africa, India and Malaysia – in partnership clusters to develop innovative, inclusive and employer-led education approaches that equip students to take their place in the future job market.

 - Apprenticeship strand

-The apprentice strand supports national authorities in Ghana, South Africa, India and Malaysia to strengthen key areas of their apprenticeship systems through assessment against a global apprenticeship benchmarking tool designed specifically for the programme.
+The apprentice strand supported national authorities in Ghana, South Africa, India and Malaysia to strengthen key areas of their apprenticeship systems through assessment against a global apprenticeship benchmarking tool designed specifically for the programme.

 Following successful trialling against the Scottish, Welsh and Northern Irish apprenticeship systems and a project launch workshop in March 2019, benchmarking has now taken place in each I-WORK country through collaboration between the locally appointed National Apprenticeship Experts and advisory boards.
 Tailored support is now being put in place through technical assistance projects which address specific challenges and trial new approaches, which are supported by TVET colleges and employers.